aws-samples/awsome-distributed-training/3.test_cases/3.MPT/README.md

     sbatch 2.train-mpt-manual-distributed.sbatch mpt-30b
     ```

-2. When the training job completes successfully, it should produce an output similar to below.
+2. When the training job completes successfully, it should produce a log output similar to the below in the `logs/` directory of `$TEST_CASE_PATH`.

 ```console
 ...